Ezra Pound and Classical Reception

 Poem as Inscription: Ezra Pound to Ian Hamilton Finlay

-My paper (see PowerPoint presentation) explores ways that modern poems draw on the traditions and generic resources of ancient inscription.
+My paper (see presentation) explores ways that modern poems draw on the traditions and generic resources of ancient inscription.
 They may imitate, or purport to be, inscriptions, finding new expressive potential in the conventions of epitaph, epigram, motto and graffito.
 Or they may be ecphrastic: evoking or meditating upon some inscribed object.

 Three strands run through the paper: reader, writer and medium.
 Classical epigraphists have described how carved inscriptions invite a particular kind of reading experience, in which the passer-by approaches, views and responds to the written characters: there can be a dialogue with the monument and a re-performance of what it enjoins or commemorates.
 How do modern poems evoke a comparable experience in the reader?
 Can today’s poets, consigned to a narrowly private sphere, borrow (or mock) the authority of public inscription?
 What are the settings in which poems are placed, and the materials on and with which they are inscribed?